I reviewed the little brother to this Skilhunt M200 flashlight a while back – the M150. It’s great, and I’m pleased to see an 18650 version!

-Such a versatile light with a great emitter and a great UI.
+The Skilhunt M200 flashlight is such a versatile light with a great emitter and a great UI.
 The array of cells it’ll support puts it in rarified air.
 The UI offers something for everyone, and for the cost of under $50, it’s a great deal!

 The Big Table

 |Skilhunt M200 Flashlight|

 |Emitter:||Samsung LH351D (5000K, 90CRI)|